 Looking for something new & exciting in the NHS?
 Ever considered Prison healthcare?

-An exciting opportunity has arisen for a Service Manager/Clinical Matron in Substance Misuse to join the Offender Health Directorate working at HMP Fosse Way.
-HMP Fosse Way is set to open in mid-2023 and is a Category C Resettlement Prison.
+An exciting opportunity has arisen for a Senior Mental Health Practitioner to join the Offender Health Directorate working at HMP Lincoln.

 The Offender Health Directorate is one of the largest and most successful providers of prison healthcare in the UK.
 The Directorate provide physical, mental health and substance misuse healthcare services in prisons across the East Midlands, Lincolnshire & Leicestershire.

 The Directorate provides healthcare to 9 prisons and a short term holding facility.
 You are part of a large peer group of 400+ healthcare professionals with access to peer support, supervision and excellent opportunities for learning and development.
 We also offer services within the Personality Disorder Pathway, including Therapeutic Communities (within prisons), Community and Prison Personality Disorder services and specialist Veteran Services.

 We are committed to working in partnership with prison services, national probation service other healthcare providers and our criminal justice system partners to improve health, support justice to reduce re-offending behaviour.
 The Offender Health Team truly believes it can make a difference to the lives of offenders by offering consistent, high-quality care in primary, mental health and substance misuse services that are equivalent to health services delivered outside of Prison.

 If you are an outstanding mental health care professional (social worker , occupational therapist or other allied professions ) who is passionate about providing high quality care for a vulnerable patient group then we want to hear from you.